-The Private Academic Library Network of Indiana (PALNI) has announced the appointment of Patti Holt...
+INDIANAPOLIS— The Private Academic Library Network of Indiana (PALNI) has officially launched a new...

 PALNI celebrates 30 years of excellence